philosowaffle/peloton-to-garmin/mkdocs/docs/configuration/format.md

 1. Automatic Stacking is enabled in P2G Settings
 1. All the workouts are of the same exercise type (i.e. all Cycling or all Strength)
-1. Each workout must start within X seconds of the previous workouts end time
+1. Each workout must start within X seconds of the previous workouts end time (configured in settings)

 #### File Configuration